This image shows Daniel Rausch

 4. Mike Graf, Daniel Rausch, Viktoria Ronge, Christoph Egger, Ralf Küsters, and Dominique Schröder, “A Security Framework for Distributed Ledgers,” Cryptology ePrint Archive, Technical Report 2021/145, 2021.

-4. 2020
+5. 2020

-1. Daniel Rausch, “Simple and flexible universal composability: definition of a framework and applications,” University of Stuttgart, Germany, Ph.D.
-Thesis, 2020.
+1. Daniel Rausch, “Simple and flexible universal composability: definition of a framework and applications,” PhD thesis.
+University of Stuttgart, Germany, 2020.

-2. Ralf Küsters, Max Tuengerthal, and Daniel Rausch, “Joint State Theorems for Public-Key Encryption and Digital Signature Functionalities with Local Computation,” J. Cryptol., vol. 33, no. 4, pp. 1585--1658, 2020.
+2. Ralf Küsters, Max Tuengerthal, and Daniel Rausch, “Joint State Theorems for Public-Key Encryption and Digital Signature Functionalities with Local Computation,” Journal of Cryptology, vol. 33, no. 4, pp. 1585--1658, 2020.

-3. Ralf Küsters, Max Tuengerthal, and Daniel Rausch, “The IITM Model: a Simple and Expressive Model for Universal Composability,” J. Cryptol., vol. 33, no. 4, pp. 1461--1584, 2020.
+3. Ralf Küsters, Max Tuengerthal, and Daniel Rausch, “The IITM Model: a Simple and Expressive Model for Universal Composability,” Journal of Cryptology, vol. 33, no. 4, pp. 1461--1584, 2020.

-4. Mike Graf, Ralf Küsters, and Daniel Rausch, “Accountability in a Permissioned Blockchain: Formal Analysis of Hyperledger Fabric,” in IEEE European Symposium on Security and Privacy, EuroS&P 2020, Genoa, Italy, September 7-11, 2020, 2020, pp. 236--255.
+4. Mike Graf, Ralf Küsters, and Daniel Rausch, “Accountability in a Permissioned Blockchain: Formal Analysis of Hyperledger Fabric,” in IEEE European Symposium on Security and Privacy (EuroS&P 2020), IEEE, 2020, pp. 236--255.

 5. Mike Graf, Ralf Küsters, and Daniel Rausch, “Accountability in a Permissioned Blockchain: Formal Analysis of Hyperledger Fabric,” Cryptology ePrint Archive, Technical Report 2020/386, 2020.

-6. Ralf Küsters, Julian Liedtke, Johannes Müller, Daniel Rausch, and Andreas Vogt, “Ordinos: A Verifiable Tally-Hiding Remote E-Voting System,” in IEEE European Symposium on Security and Privacy, EuroS&P 2020, Genoa, Italy, September 7-11, 2020, 2020, pp. 216--235.
+6. Ralf Küsters, Julian Liedtke, Johannes Müller, Daniel Rausch, and Andreas Vogt, “Ordinos: A Verifiable Tally-Hiding Remote E-Voting System,” in IEEE European Symposium on Security and Privacy, EuroS&P 2020, Genoa, Italy, September 7-11, 2020, IEEE, 2020, pp. 216--235.

 7. Ralf Küsters, Julian Liedtke, Johannes Müller, Daniel Rausch, and Andreas Vogt, “Ordinos: A Verifiable Tally-Hiding E-Voting System,” Cryptology ePrint Archive, Technical Report 2020/405, 2020.

-5. 2019
+6. 2019

-1. Jan Camenisch, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “iUC: Flexible Universal Composability Made Simple,” in Advances in Cryptology - ASIACRYPT 2019 - 25th International Conference on the Theory and Application of Cryptology and Information Security, Kobe, Japan, December 8-12, 2019, Proceedings, Part III, 2019, vol. 11923, pp. 191--221.
+1. Jan Camenisch, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “iUC: Flexible Universal Composability Made Simple,” in Advances in Cryptology - ASIACRYPT 2019, S. D. Galbraith and S. Moriai (Eds.), Springer, 2019, pp. 191--221.

 2. Jan Camenisch, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “iUC: Flexible Universal Composability Made Simple,” Cryptology ePrint Archive, Technical Report 2019/1073, 2019.

-6. 2018
+7. 2018

 1. Ralf Küsters, Max Tuengerthal, and Daniel Rausch, “The IITM Model: a Simple and Expressive Model for Universal Composability,” Cryptology ePrint Archive, Technical Report 2013/025, 2018.
-Available at http://eprint.iacr.org/2013/025/.
-This is an updated version of the technical report from 2013.
-Compared to the previous version, we added a discussion on Canetti’s UC model, version July 2013.
-We provided more examples of how the IITM model can be used.
-The actual model did not change at all.

-7. 2017
+8. 2017

-1. Ralf Küsters and Daniel Rausch, “A Framework for Universally Composable Diffie-Hellman Key Exchange,” in IEEE 38th Symposium on Security and Privacy (S&P 2017), 2017, pp. 881--900.
+1. Ralf Küsters and Daniel Rausch, “A Framework for Universally Composable Diffie-Hellman Key Exchange,” in 38th IEEE Symposium on Security and Privacy (S&P 2017), IEEE, 2017, pp. 881--900.

 2. Ralf Küsters and Daniel Rausch, “A Framework for Universally Composable Diffie-Hellman Key Exchange,” Cryptology ePrint Archive, Technical Report 2017/256, 2017.
-Available at http://eprint.iacr.org/2017/256.

-8. 2016
+9. 2016

-1. Jan Camenisch, Robert R. Enderlein, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “Universal Composition with Responsive Environments,” in Advances in Cryptology - ASIACRYPT 2016 - 22nd International Conference on the Theory and Application of Cryptology and Information Security, 2016, pp. 807--840.
+1. Jan Camenisch, Robert R. Enderlein, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “Universal Composition with Responsive Environments,” in Advances in Cryptology - ASIACRYPT 2016, J. H. Cheon and T. Takagi (Eds.), Springer, 2016, pp. 807--840.

-2. Jan Camenisch, Robert R. Enderlein, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “Universal Composition with Responsive Environments,” Cryptology ePrint Archive, Report 2016/034, 2016.
-Available at http://eprint.iacr.org/2016/034.
+2. Jan Camenisch, Robert R. Enderlein, Stephan Krenn, Ralf Küsters, and Daniel Rausch, “Universal Composition with Responsive Environments,” Cryptology ePrint Archive, Technical Report 2016/034, 2016.

 Since 2020 University of Stuttgart